 - unjustly supplying gas for a low price, or supplying gas for a lower price only after Osaka Gas encounters a competition;

 - concluding a contract to discount gas prices under the condition of supplying gas to two or more LCPs (hereinafter 'multipoint contract') with the stipulation that the total amount of the discounts should be reimbursed to Osaka Gas if any of the individual gas contracts on the LCPs subject to the multipoint contract would be cancelled during the contracted period, and

 - concluding a gas supply contract with the stipulation that the customer should pay a cancellation charge to Osaka Gas if the customer cancelled the contract during the contracted period.

-- Osaka Gas voluntarily offered the JFTC revision of the stipulations of the multipoint contract and gas supply contract mentioned in (b) and (c) above to reduce customers' payment accompanying a change of a gas supplier from Osaka Gas to a competitor.
+The JFTC decided to close the investigation in light of the facts, including the fact that it has not found a violation against the AMA on point (a), above, and that Osaka Gas voluntarily offered the JFTC a revision of the stipulations of the multipoint contract and gas supply contract mentioned in points (b) and (c), above, to reduce customers' payments accompanying a change of a gas supplier from Osaka Gas to a competitor.

-The amendments mainly only to cartels and bid rigging, not to unilateral conduct, but are very important.
+The amendments to the AMA mainly relate to cartels and bid rigging, not to unilateral conduct, but still remain very important.

 - amendment of leniency programme:

 - the introduction of a system that allows the JFTC to reduce the amount of surcharges when enterprises submit information and documents that contribute to the fact-finding of the case, in addition to the reduction according to the order of application; and